Updated: Jan. 26th, 2025

 The concept that you can lose weight by counting the number of calories you take in and comparing them to the number of calories you burn off is overly simplistic, dated, and just plain wrong!

 We process calories from different foods in very different ways, and the quality of the calories you take in is way more important than the quantity.
-If you have a low calorie intake but that intake is made up largely of processed foods, whether or not you lose a little bit of weight in the beginning, you will run into problems in the long run, including nutritional deficiencies, higher chronic disease risk, and a higher likelihood of hormonal imbalances and adrenal dysfunction (all of which will, among other things, make it harder for you to lose weight and keep it off in the future).
+Low calorie intake that is made up largely of processed foods will cause problems in the long run, whether or not you lose a little bit of weight in the beginning.
+These issues include nutritional deficiencies, higher chronic disease risk, and a higher likelihood of hormonal imbalances and adrenal dysfunction (all of which make sustainable weight loss more difficult).

 Move Away from the Dieting Mindset

-Keep in mind that there are all kinds of factors that go into shaping your internal environment, response to weight loss efforts, and overall health.
+So many factors go into shaping your internal environment, response to weight loss efforts, and overall health.
 In addition to food and exercise, sleep, stress, hormonal and neurotransmitter balance, gut health, and genetics all contribute.

 It all starts with choosing healthy habits that you can not only commit to but embrace, long-term.